 As Vyvanse leaves the body, the brain is left unbalanced and takes a while to recover.
 A person may feel shaky, irritable and unable to sleep.

 When someone is addicted to Vyvanse, and they try to stop taking it, it is even more of a jolt to the brain and takes longer for the brain to adjust to its normal functioning.
 An addicted individual is likely to experience similar symptoms to the crash but more intense.

 - suicidal thoughts

 In some cases, withdrawal may involve seriously altered mood states that may lead to self-harm.

 Vyvanse Addiction Treatment

-Individuals suffering from Vyvanse addiction can find healing through our holistic inpatient rehab program at The Bluffs.
+Individuals suffering from Vyvanse addiction can find healing through our holistic inpatient rehab program at Vertava Health of Ohio.
 We balance proven treatment methods with experiential therapies, encouraging individuals to connect with nature through adventure therapy and practice self-expression through art and music.

 Our treatment plans are customized to each person’s unique needs and history with addiction.
 Factors such as the severity of drug use, how long a person has been abusing Vyvanse, and how much support they have at home can influence their recovery process.

 One of our foundational treatment methods is cognitive behavioral therapy (CBT), which helps individuals identify negative thought patterns and replace them with healthier ones.
 Dialectical behavior therapy (DBT) goes hand-in-hand with CBT to help people deal with painful emotions as well as learn acceptance and coping skills.

 Other evidence-based practices at Vertava Health of Ohio include eye movement desensitization and reprocessing (EMDR) and dual diagnosis treatment.
 Dealing with underlying issues such as trauma and co-occurring disorders is crucial to preventing relapse and supporting lifelong recovery.